RossBerry/lwjgl-projects/README.md

   To run Hover-Taxi project for example, open console in project folder and enter the following:

       ./j HoverTaxi world

+- If you want to change the textures used in a project, the new textures must be converted from a jpg before use.
+To use an image named new_image.jpg for example, put the image in the project's Picture folder and enter the following in the console:

+      ./j Convert new_image

 ## Projects: